saylesss88/nix-book/src/nix/sops-nix.md

 sops secrets/github-deploy-key.yaml  # For your github ssh key
 ```

+When you call a `sops` command, it will handle the encryption/decryption
+transparently and open the cleartext file in an editor.

+Editing will happen in the editor that `$SOPS_EDITOR` or `$EDITOR` is set to,
+sops will wait for the editor to exit, and then try to reencrypt the file.

 The above command will open a default sops `github-deploy-key.yaml` in your
 `$EDITOR`: